lefti-/cpp-Breakout-Clone/README.md

 Project:
 ---------
-- Features gameplay well-known from Breakout!
+- Features gameplay well-known from Breakout
 - Local highscores
 - Graphics created in Paint.net

 How to play?
 ------------
-Try to destroy all of the blocks to get to the next level!
+Try to destroy all of the blocks to get to the next level

 TODO
 ----
 Provide the compiled binaries
+Image in README.md
+Finish README.md

 Other
 -----